amunategui/amunategui.github.io/_posts/2014-10-08-sparse-matrix-glmnet.md

 ##  [6] "nzero"      "name"       "glmnet.fit" "lambda.min" "lambda.1se"
 ```

-The data is made up so there isn't much point in trying to measure the predictions:
+As the data is made up, let's not read too deeply into these predictions:

 ```r
 print(pred)